How to Write a Hospitality CV: Examples & Templates [2025]

 When applying for a university post, use an academic CV in either country unless asked for something different.
 The title of an academic CV is going to be ‘Curriculum Vitae’ regardless of whether you’re in the UK or US.

 Whatever it’s called and wherever you’re submitting it, your CV is only part of your job application.
-A complete job application includes at least a cover letter and a CV, in that order.
+A complete job application includes at least a cover letter and a perfectly written CV, in that order.
 Some employers will explicitly ask you not to submit a cover letter.
 In those cases and those cases only, you’re off the hook.

 If an employer doesn’t mention a cover letter at all, then you have to assume one’s required.
 In the UK, a cover letter will follow the standard British business letter format.
 This will affect the way the header is set out, the salutation you use, and the way you sign off.